kingston-hackSpace/hackSpace-Library/README.md

 # hackSpace-Library

-A curated reading list of resources on art, design and technology available at the KSA Library and/or hackSpace.
+A curated reading list of resources on art, design and technology available at the KSA Library.

 ---
 ## Art and Technology